 Part of the reason Africa was relatively expensive was that I did two safaris and did Kilimanjaro with G Adventures (That one alone was $1,100).
 They are one of the best travel companies in the world, so it was totally worth it.

 Countries: Turkey, Greece, Bulgaria, Romania, Hungary, Croatia, Montenegro, Serbia, Bosnia and Herzegovina, Slovenia, Austria, Italy, San Marino, Vatican City, France, Monaco, Spain, Portugal, Belgium, Holland, Denmark, Norway, Sweden, Germany, Prague, Switzerland, Ukraine

 After South Africa, I flew to Turkey (airfare only $430), where I spent two weeks in Istanbul, Cappadocia, and Ephesus.
 From Turkey, I started the crazy Eurail trip that took me to 24 countries in the next 3.5 months.

 From Greece, I crossed Eastern Europe and the Balkans to Western Europe and Scandinavia.
 I finished my time in Europe living in Milan for a month (shared an apartment for $400 a month).

-Collaborating with Eurail helped reduce the cost of the train tickets to just the reservation costs (which came around $200) and the collaboration with Visit Norway USA and Blogville Emilia Romagna were also a big help.
+Collaborating with Eurail helped reduce the cost of the train tickets to just the reservation costs (which came to around $200).
+The collaboration with Visit Norway USA, and Blogville Emilia Romagna were also a big help.